Home > Become a Notary > How to Become a Louisiana Notary

 Is notary training or an exam required to become a notary or to renew a notary commission in Louisiana?

-Yes.
-All non-attorney notary applicants must complete the notary exam pre-assessment, pay a $30 test fee, and pass the state notary examination.
-The pre-assessment test is online and must be completed before an applicant can register for the state notary exam.
+All non-attorney notary applicants must complete the notary exam pre-assessment and pay a $30 test fee.
+This test is an evaluation and does not require a passing score for you to register for the state notary exam.
+The pre-assessment test is online and must be completed before an applicant registers for the state notary exam.
 The pre-assessment is mandatory but only needs to be taken once.
-After the notary applicant receives a score for their notary exam pre-assessment, they can register to take the state notary exam by filling out the examination registration and paying the $100 exam fee.
-The deadline to register for the state notary exam is thirty days prior to the exam.
+Click here for more information on the notary exam pre-assessment.

 How much does it cost to become a notary public in Louisiana?